-B2000++ is a Finite Element problem solving environment made primarly to analyze the behaviour of structures.
+B2000++ is a Finite Element environment for solving solid mechanics, heat transfer and coupled solid-fluid problems.
 With B2000++, you can predict with a high degree of accuracy the deformation field, the stress field, the buckling behavior, and the temperature distribution of many thin- and thick-walled, metallic and laminated composite structures.
 The modular architecture allows you to extend its capabilities and to create plug-ins.
 B2000++ works on Linux, and the source code of B2000++ is released under the GPL version 3 (GPLv3).

-B2000++ Pro extends the capabilities of B2000++ to geometric nonlinear analysis, e.g. to predict the static and transient post-buckling behaviour, and material nonlinear analysis, including hyperelastic and viscoelastic material models.
-It can be executed with with the mpirun command to take advantage of the distributed parallel capabilities of the MUMPS sparse linear solver.
-B2000++ Pro contains advanced modelling capabilities like the field_transfer coupling method and includes the post-processor baspl++.
+B2000++ Pro extends the capabilities of B2000++ to geometric nonlinear analysis, e.g. to predict the static and transient post-buckling behavior, and material nonlinear analysis, including hyperelastic and viscoelastic material models.
+It can be executed in parallel on shared and distributed architectures with the MUMPS sparse linear solver.
+B2000++ Pro contains advanced modeling capabilities like the field_transfer coupling method and includes the post-processor baspl++.
 B2000++ Pro includes installation support and one year of updates.
 Customers who purchase B2000++ Pro have access to the source code repository and to the suite of verification tests.

 For assembly and stress recovery, the symmetric multi-processing (SMP) capabilities of modern CPUs are exploited.
 The integration with external state-of-the-art sparse matrix solvers, in addition to B2000++'s own direct multifrontal matrix solver, enables parallel matrix resolution for SMP and - for workstation and site licenses in combination with B2000++ Pro - for distributed computing via MPI.
 This results in a high level of parallelism for an implicit FE solver, ideally suited for the analysis of large and detailed FE models.